Video-Reason/VMEvalKit/vmevalkit/tasks/raven_task/RAVEN.md

 - **Example Prompt**: "Complete this 2×2 grid pattern matrix"

 ### 3. 3×3Grid Configuration
-- **Description**: Nine-element grid patterns with complex relationships
+- **Description**: Nine-element grid patterns with multi-level rule applications
-- **Pattern**: 3×3 arrangements with multi-level rule applications
+- **Pattern**: 3×3 arrangements with systematic transformations
 - **Example Prompt**: "Complete this 3×3 grid pattern matrix"

-### 4. Left-Right Configuration
-- **Description**: Horizontal relationships between left and right elements
-- **Pattern**: Systematic transformations across horizontal axis
-- **Example Prompt**: "Complete this left-right pattern matrix"

-### 5. Up-Down Configuration
-- **Description**: Vertical relationships between upper and lower elements
-- **Pattern**: Systematic transformations across vertical axis
-- **Example Prompt**: "Complete this up-down pattern matrix"

-### 6. Out-InCenter Configuration
-- **Description**: Relationship between outer elements and inner center
-- **Pattern**: Outside-inside transformations with central focus
-- **Example Prompt**: "Complete this outside-inside center pattern matrix"

-### 7. Out-InGrid Configuration
-- **Description**: Relationship between outer grid and inner elements
-- **Pattern**: Complex outside-inside transformations with grid structure
-- **Example Prompt**: "Complete this outside-inside grid pattern matrix"

 ## Rule Types

-**Note: Current implementation focuses on simplified rules (Constant and Progression) for reliable generation.
-More complex rules (Arithmetic, Distribute_Three) are documented below but not actively used in the current simplified version.**
+**Note: The local generator implements simplified rules (Constant and Progression) for reliability.
+Arithmetic and Distribute_Three are not implemented in the local core.**

 ### Abstract Reasoning Rules